DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 [ ] Deployment preparation: Configure for Azure App Service, add appsettings for production database
 ```

-This went off and did a fairly good job with the skelton.
-It needed some manual tweaking and including of some NuGet packages it decided to use but didn't reference.
+The Agent mode in Kilo began to proceed through each todo.
+It did a fairly good job with the skelton.
+It needed only some basic manual tweaking and the inclusion  of some NuGet packages that it decided to use but didn't reference.

-I review from this point and began a series of further refining prompts, review and manual development to produce what was demo'ed to the team.
+I reviewed after it completed which shortly after began a series of further refining prompts, reviewing implementation and manual development to produce what was the final result demo'ed to the team.

 ## Effort and build time
-I hate the term and the concept of "vibe coding" but I did rely heavily on xAI Grok Code Fast 1.
-I deliberately avoided using too much of my technical knowledge and programming experience.
-The purpose was to showcase the tools available.
-I've used a few models previously and honestly, xAI Grok Code Fast 1 is up there in terms of output but the most noticeable benefit is the speed.
-It's far quicker but maybe not quiet as "intelligent".
+I hate the term and the concept of "vibe coding" but I did rely heavily on xAI: Grok Code Fast 1 model.
+As per the initial plan, I deliberately avoided using too much of my technical knowledge and programming experience.

+The purpose of this was to showcase the tools available and how far it's come.

-All in all, it was knocked up and demo-able within approximately 5 hours of effort broken down as:
+All in all, it was demo-able within approximately 5 hours of effort broken down as:

 - 30 mins - creating the prompt, validating and designing the idea
 - 15 mins - infra with Azure, Cloudflare and purchase of the domain [TagTheMap.com](https://tagthemap.com)